 The family rooms at the Hilton London Metropole are said to be some of the biggest in London.
 I stayed there with my family for one night and I can confirm that the rooms are huge.
 The hotel has more than 1,000 rooms and is by Edgware Road underground station, so it’s easy to get to different parts of the city.
 I enjoyed using the indoor pool before breakfast.
 You can read my review here.

 St Pancras Renaissance Hotel

-This beautiful Grade I listed building is next to the Eurostar platform at St Pancras International train station.
+The St Pancras Renaissance is a beautiful Grade I listed building which is next to the Eurostar platform at St Pancras International train station.
 Originally designed by George Gilbert Scott, it was one of London’s most expensive hotels when it opened in 1873.
 After a complete renovation and 2011 reopening, it’s a splendid and unusual place to stay and offers family rooms.
 You can also take your dog along to stay there with you.
 You can read my review here.

 Royal Garden Hotel Kensington

 The Royal Garden Hotel Kensington is a five-star hotel in Kensington, one of London’s wealthiest areas.
 The hotel is right next to Kensington Gardens and is in a great location for visiting some of London’s world-class attractions, such as Kensington Palace, the Science Museum and the Natural History Museum.
 Both Emma (who blogs at Bavarian Sojourn) and I have stayed at the hotel – on different occasions.
 I was there for a blogger event, while Emma stayed there on a family trip.
 Emma says: ‘Royal Garden Kensington really are amazing when it comes to smaller guests and I would gladly go back’.
 You can read Emma’s review on her blog, A Bavarian Sojourn and you can read my review here.